isomerpages/cpf-workfare/pages/SMS Advisory.md

 With the recent rise in scam and phishing attempts, it is important to verify that the message received is genuine from the official source.

-Please note that with effect from 1 August 2022, we have changed our SMS sender ID from “SG-Workfare” to “CPF Board”.
-We will no longer send SMS notifications on Workfare using “SG-Workfare”.
+From 1 August 2022, we will send SMSes from the ID “CPF Board”.
+The SMS sender ID “SG-Workfare” will no longer be in use.

 <img class="advisory1" src="/images/SMS%20Advisory/SMS%20Advisory.png" align="center">